Application Deadline: December 11, 2023 at 5:00 P.M.

-The Public Affairs Section of the U.S. Embassy is pleased to announce a call for applications to the 2018 South East Asia Youth Leadership Program (SEAYLP) sponsored by the U.S. Embassy and the Bureau of Educational and Cultural Affairs of the U.S. Department of State.
+The Public Affairs Section of the U.S. Embassy is pleased to announce a call for applications to the 2024 South East Asia Youth Leadership Program (SEAYLP) sponsored by the U.S. Embassy and the Bureau of Educational and Cultural Affairs of the U.S. Department of State.
 Each year the application process is opened to youth from different regions of Cambodia.
-This year, the application is open to secondary school students and educators (teachers/community leaders) from Steung Treng Province only.
+This year, the application is open to all secondary school students and educators (teachers/community leaders) who currently live in these provinces: Preah Vihear, Stung Treng, Ratanakiri, Mondulkiri, Bantey Meanchey, and Oddar Meanchey, Cambodia.

 SEAYLP brings together high school students and adult mentors from the ten ASEAN member countries for a three-week United States-based exchange program focused on leadership and youth development.
-The program explores shared challenges faced by the United States and ASEAN member countries as viewed through the three pillars of the ASEAN community: political and security cooperation, economic cooperation, and socio-cultural cooperation and inclusion.
+The program explores shared challenges faced by the United States and ASEAN member countries as viewed through the three pillars of the ASEAN community: political and security cooperation, economic skills-building, and socio-cultural leadership.
 Participants will develop concrete skills in project development, communication, and leadership while engaging in hands-on activities, workshops, seminars, and site visits.
 Participants will also develop projects to address the needs of their communities upon their return home.
-The program will take place in April 2018 and will include site visits, workshops, homestays, and a study tour.
+The program will take place in Dekalb, Illinois in from April 20 – May 12, 2024, and will include site visits, workshops, homestays, and a study tour.
+After returning home, participants will implement follow-on projects in their home communities.

 For secondary school students who: